shioyama/rails_slim_template/README.md

 # Usage

-Open a terminal window and execute one the following command lines depending on your version preference:
+Open a terminal window and execute one the following command lines depending on your version
+preference:

 Current Version (stable):

-    rails new demo -d sqlite3 -T -f --skip-bundle -m https://raw.github.com/bkuhlmann/rails_slim_template/v4.2.0/template.rb
+    rails new demo --skip-git --skip-gemfile --skip-bundle --skip-test --skip-spring --skip-turbolinks --skip-puma --skip-keeps --force --database postgresql --template https://raw.github.com/bkuhlmann/rails_slim_template/v5.0.0/template.rb

 Master Version (unstable):

-    rails new demo -d sqlite3 -T -f --skip-bundle -m https://raw.github.com/bkuhlmann/rails_slim_template/master/template.rb
+    rails new demo --skip-git --skip-gemfile --skip-bundle --skip-test --skip-spring --skip-turbolinks --skip-puma --skip-keeps --force --database postgresql --template https://raw.github.com/bkuhlmann/rails_slim_template/master/template.rb

-Here is what each option is doing and why:

-    -d: Specifies the SQLite3 database for quick and easy setup.
-    -T: Skips setting up Test::Unit files since RSpec is what we want.
-    -f: Forces overwrite of any existing files so the template is not interrupted during setup.
-    --skip-bundle: Skips running "bundle install" since the template does this for you at appropriate time of setup.
-    -m: The template file to execute.

-*TIP*: You can reduce unnecessary typing with new app generation by adding the new rails options, listed above, to your .railsrc file.
+*TIP*: You can reduce unnecessary typing with new app generation by adding the new rails options, listed above, to your `.railsrc` file.
 Any options in the .railsrc file will be applied with each new app generation.

 # Setup